rajkishan0/CS50_WebProgramming/Project1/README.md

-#This contains Codes for  Creating our own wikipedia
+#Creating our own wikipedia using Django by Python and Markdown2 for the content of the page.